proxmox/ceph/ceph/src/nvmeof/gateway/spdk/doc/bdev.md

 `rpc.py bdev_passthru_delete pt`

-## Pmem {#bdev_config_pmem}

-The SPDK pmem bdev driver uses pmemblk pool as the target for block I/O operations.
-For details on Pmem memory please refer to PMDK documentation on http://pmem.io website.
-First, user needs to configure SPDK to include PMDK support:

-`configure --with-pmdk`

-To create pmemblk pool for use with SPDK user should use `bdev_pmem_create_pool` RPC command.

-Example command

-`rpc.py bdev_pmem_create_pool /path/to/pmem_pool 25 4096`

-To get information on created pmem pool file user can use `bdev_pmem_get_pool_info` RPC command.

-Example command

-`rpc.py bdev_pmem_get_pool_info /path/to/pmem_pool`

-To remove pmem pool file user can use `bdev_pmem_delete_pool` RPC command.

-Example command

-`rpc.py bdev_pmem_delete_pool /path/to/pmem_pool`

-To create bdev based on pmemblk pool file user should use `bdev_pmem_create` RPC command.

-Example command

-`rpc.py bdev_pmem_create /path/to/pmem_pool -n pmem`

-To remove a block device representation use the bdev_pmem_delete command.

-`rpc.py bdev_pmem_delete pmem`

 ## RAID {#bdev_ug_raid}

 RAID virtual bdev module provides functionality to combine any SPDK bdevs into one RAID bdev.
-Currently SPDK supports only RAID 0.
-RAID functionality does not store on-disk metadata on the member disks, so user must recreate the RAID volume when restarting application.
-User may specify member disks to create RAID volume event if they do not exists yet - as the member disks are registered at a later time, the RAID module will claim them and will surface the RAID volume after all of the member disks are available.
+Currently SPDK supports RAID0, Concat, RAID1 and RAID5F levels.
+To enable RAID5F, configure SPDK using the `--with-raid5f` option.
+For RAID levels with redundancy (1 and 5F) degraded operation and rebuild are supported.
+RAID metadata may be stored on member disks if enabled when creating the RAID bdev, so user does not have to recreate the RAID volume when restarting application.
+It is not enabled by default for backward compatibility.
+User may specify member disks to create RAID volume even if they do not exist yet - as the member disks are registered at a later time, the RAID module will claim them and will surface the RAID volume after all of the member disks are available.
 It is allowed to use disks of different sizes - the smallest disk size will be the amount of space used on